Reference sites

 https://mediatheque-numerique.inp.fr/Bibliographies/Conservation-Restauration

-Reference sites: Documentary resources available on government sites (French, English, Italian)
+Reference sites: Documentary resources accessible on government websites (French, English, Italian)

 https://www.culture.gouv.fr/Thematiques/Conservation-restauration/Ressources/Fiches-pratiques-livres-et-revues